hyperledger/fabric-ca/docs/source/users-guide.rst

       3. If the registrar has the attribute 'hf.Registrar.Attributes = a.b.*, x.y.z' and
          the requested attribute value is 'a.b.c, x.y.z', it is valid because 'a.b.c' matches 'a.b.*' and 'x.y.z' matches the registrar's 'x.y.z' value.
-      4. If the registrar has the attribute 'hf.Registrar.Roles = peer,client' and
+      4. If the registrar has the attribute 'hf.Registrar.Roles = peer,client,admin,orderer' and
-         the requested attribute value is 'peer' or 'peer,client', it is valid because the requested value is equal to or a subset of the registrar's value.
+         the requested attribute value is 'peer', 'peer,client,admin,orderer', or 'client,admin', it is valid because the requested value is equal to or a subset of the registrar's value.

    Invalid Scenarios:
       1. If the registrar has the attribute 'hf.Registrar.Attributes = a.b.*, x.y.z' and